New round of Epstein documents offer another look into his cesspool of sexual abuse

 Giuffre sued Andrew, accusing him of sexually abusing her when she was 17.
 Andrew said he didn't remember ever meeting Giuffre.
 The lawsuit was settled in 2022 without ever going to trial, but the allegations damaged his public standing and led Andrew to withdraw from some royal duties.

-The Associated Press typically does not name people who say they are the victims of sexual abuse unless they have come forward publicly with their story, as Giuffre has.
+The Associated Press typically does not name people who say they are the victims of sexual abuse unless they have come forward publicly with their stories, as Giuffre has.

 One document unsealed Friday contains copies of phone messages Epstein received, handwritten by staffers, in 2004, a year before police in Palm Beach started investigating allegations that he was paying underage girls for sex.